Index theory for non-compact quantum graphs: The Morse index theorem on (non)compact graphs

 We refer to the vector $x^{[1]}(c)$ as the {\sc quasi-Wronskian of $x$ at $c$.}

 Let $f,g \in \dom(L^*)$ and we let

 Integrating by parts, we get that

 We refer to Appendix~\ref{sec:sf-Gelfad-Robbin} for the definition and properties of the Gelfand-Robbin quotients.
-We start by introducing the following conditions. \begin{itemize} \item[{\bf (H1)}] $I_j\neq \R$ for each $j=1, \ldots, m$ \item[{\bf (H2)}] The path $I \ni s\mapsto L^*_s \in \CFs(L^2(\Gr))$ is gap-continuous in the space of closed densely defined symmetric Fredholm operators on $L^2(\Gr)$. \end{itemize} As a direct consequence of the existence and uniqueness theorem for regular linear odes, we get that the unique continuation property holds for the Sturm-Liouville operator $L$. \begin{lem} We assume that condition (H1) holds and let $ L_s $ be the minimal operator associated to the Sturm-Liouville operator $\ell_s$ defined at Equation~\eqref{eq:Sturm-Liouville-operator-s}.
+We start by introducing the following condition. \begin{itemize} \item[{\bf (H2)}] The path $I \ni s\mapsto L^*_s \in \CFs(L^2(\Gr))$ is gap-continuous in the space of closed densely defined symmetric Fredholm operators on $L^2(\Gr)$. \end{itemize} As a direct consequence of the existence and uniqueness theorem for regular linear odes, we get that the unique continuation property holds for the Sturm-Liouville operator $L$. \begin{lem} Let $ L_s $ be the minimal operator associated to the Sturm-Liouville operator $\ell_s$ defined at Equation~\eqref{eq:Sturm-Liouville-operator-s}.
 Then we get that the equation